 ‘The case Jaloud v. the Netherlands (application no. 47708/08) concerned the investigation by the Netherlands authorities into the circumstances surrounding the death of an Iraqi civilian who died of gunshot wounds in Iraq in April 2004 in an incident involving Netherlands Royal Army personnel.
-In the Grand Chamber judgment in the case the European Court of Human Rights held, unanimously, that there had been: a violation of Article 2 (right to life – procedural obligations) of the European Convention on Human Rights, as regards the failure of the Netherlands authorities to carry out an effective investigation into the death of Mr Jaloud’s son.
+The Grand Chamber of the European Court of Human Rights held, unanimously, that there had been a violation of Article 2 (right to life – procedural obligations) of the European Convention on Human Rights, with respect to the failure of the Netherlands authorities to carry out an effective investigation into the death of Mr Jaloud’s son.

-The Court came to the conclusion that the investigation had been characterised by serious shortcomings, which had made it ineffective.
-In particular, records of key witness statements had not been submitted to the judicial authorities; no precautions against collusion had been taken before questioning the Netherlands Army officer who had fired at the car carrying the victim; and the autopsy of the victim’s body had been inadequate.’
+The Court came to the conclusion that the investigation had been characterised by severe shortcomings, which had made it ineffective.
+In particular, records of important witness statements had not been submitted to the judicial authorities.
+No precautions against collusion had been taken before questioning the Netherlands Army officer who had fired at the car carrying the victim, and the autopsy of the victim’s body had been inadequate.’

 This case is very interesting in two aspects.

 In international law, there was overall control test (ICJ) and effective control test (ICTY-Tadic case) for the exercise jurisdiction.
 However, the ECtHR rendered its decision in this case and put up another term, full command.
 What’s the difference?
 In addition, there is a problem regarding the extra-jurisdiction issue.
 What rule applies to the criminal behaviour under the situation that State A exercised its jurisdiction over the territory of State B, occupied by State C, for the international interest?
 Does this situation fall into the pre-existing legal institutions of international humanitarian law?